TV3 (Catalan TV channel): History

+A commercial agreement with Fininvest was signed on 25 May 1988, valid until 1991.
+The agreement gave TV3 the definitive rights to distribute Dallas in Spain, the airing of 20 movies per year in the given period, as well as co-producing a variety show with Raffaella Carrà with local production house Videotime.
+The agreement was seen by Berlusconi as a sign that he wouldn't renounce from his bid for a private television network due to laws he deemed "restrictive".
+Moreover, with the potential rise of private television in Spain, TV3 had to reposition itself and begin exporting its technical and production output abroad.

-In 1995, Televisió de Catalunya launched TVCi, a satellite channel which broadcast a selection of programs from TV3, El 33, 3/24 and Esports 3 through the Astra and Hispasat satellites (named TV3cat from June 2009).
-The channel ceased to broadcast via satellite on 1 May 2012, but it continues to broadcast on Cable TV throughout Spain, especially in the Balearic Islands (via DVB-T) and on the internet.
+In 1995, Televisió de Catalunya launched TVCi, a satellite channel that broadcasts a selection of programs from TV3, El 33, 3/24, and Esports 3 through the Astra and Hispasat satellites (renamed to TV3CAT from June 2009).
+The channel ceased to broadcast via satellite on 1 May 2012.
+Still, it continues to broadcast on cable TV throughout Spain, especially in the Balearic Islands (via DVB-T) and on the internet.

 In 2002, broadcasts started using the digital terrestrial television system.
-TV3 gradually migrated its programmes to the 16:9 screen format, and since 2010 all output has been broadcast in widescreen.
+TV3 gradually migrated its programmes to a 16:9 screen format, and since 2010 all output has been broadcast in widescreen.
 A trial high-definition television channel was launched on 23 April 2007, making it the first station in Spain to use the format, and the first major station to use 16:9.

 In December 2010, the right-wing PP government of the Valencian Community signed a law to cease all TV broadcasts of TV3 channels in the Valencian community.
-Five years later, in 2016, the new Valencian socialist government presided by Ximo Puig, signed a reciprocity agreement with the Generalitat de Catalunya, according to which TV3 would be broadcast again in the Valencian community while Valencian's new TV channel would be broadcast in Catalonia.
+Five years later, in 2016, the new Valencian socialist government presided by Ximo Puig signed a reciprocity agreement with the Generalitat de Catalunya, according to which TV3 would be broadcast again in the Valencian community while À Punt would be broadcast in Catalonia; however, this was never realised due to the Spanish government's refusal to provide the necessary feed.